|

 the fact that law schools today are very much sought after by the bright

+young people.
 Now, what is being done to sort of contest this dominance.
 We had what

 we can call the first generation of third world international lawyers,